Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Introduction

 \section{Introduction}

 Multi-robot systems (MRS) have found wide applications in various fields.
-While offering numerous advantages, the distributed nature and dependence on network communication render the MRS vulnerable to cyber threats, such as unauthorized access, malicious attacks, and data manipulation \cite{brunner2010infiltrating}.
-This paper addresses a specific scenario in which robots are compromised by attacker and directed to \emph{forbidden regions}, which may contain security-sensitive equipment or human workers.
-Such countering deliberate deviations, termed \emph{plan-deviation attacks}, are identified and addressed in previous studies \cite{wardega2019resilience, wardega2023byzantine, wardega2023hola, yang2021multi, yang2020multi}.
-As a security measure, we utilized onboard sensing capabilities of the robots to perform inter-robot co-observations and check for unusual behavior.
-These mutual observation establish a co-observation schedule alongside the path, ensuring that any attempts by a compromised robot to violate safety constraints (such as transgressing forbidden regions) would break the observation plan and be promptly detected.
+Although offering numerous advantages, the distributed nature and dependence on network communication make the MRS vulnerable to cyber threats, such as unauthorized access, malicious attacks, and data manipulation \cite{brunner2010infiltrating}.
+This paper addresses a specific scenario in which robots are compromised by physically masquerading attackers and directed toward \emph{forbidden regions}, which may contain security-sensitive equipment or human workers.
+A countermeasure to these \emph{plan-deviation attacks} \cite{wardega2019resilience, wardega2023byzantine, wardega2023hola} is to use the onboard sensing capabilities of the robots themselves to perform inter-robot \emph{co-observations} and detect unusual behavior.
+These mutual observations establish a \emph{co-observation schedule} alongside the planned path, ensuring that any attempts by a compromised robot to violate safety constraints (such as transgressing into forbidden regions) would break the observation plan and be promptly detected.

+A preliminary version of this approach is presented in \cite{yang2020multi,yang2021multi}.
+That work extended the grid-world solution from \cite{wardega2019resilience} to continuous configuration space, and incorporated the co-observation planning as constraints in the alternating direction method of multipliers (ADMM)-based trajectory optimization solver to accommodate for more flexible objectives.
+However, such plans are not guaranteed to exist, and the secured trajectory always comes at the cost of overall system performance.
+As an extension of the previous works \cite{yang2020multi,yang2021multi}, we introduce reachability analysis and network flow to the security problem to find a balance between security and performance.